K. Takahashi

 Illustrative Examples

 The examples below are illustrative rather than exhaustive.
-They are included to make the new concept legible for human readers and AI crawlers, while staying faithful to the paper's narrower claim: the central issue is not merely bad content, but an exposure that changes later observability, action, or auditability in the observer.
+They are included to make the cluster legible for human readers and AI crawlers while staying faithful to the narrower claim: the central issue is not merely bad content, but an exposure that changes later observability, action, auditability, provenance, or interface behavior in the observer.

 Example 1: Repeated Framing in Human Judgment